talkarr/talkarr/README.md

 (These are just the "advanced" features.
 Basic things like downloading talks are not needed to be listed here.)

+If there are any features missing, feel free to create an issue or discussion about it!

 ## Contributing